 Abstract Expressionism remains one of the most complex art phenomena of the twentieth century.
 What has long been needed is a book that provides an introduction to the bare bones of the subject, devoid of jargon, for those with absolutely no prior knowledge.
 Rich Klin’s lively account and Lily Prince’s dynamic artwork neatly fill that gap.

 —David Anfam, Senior Consulting Curator, Clyfford Still Museum, Denver

 Chicano Movement For Beginners captures the spirit, energy, and enduring legacy of the political and cultural movement that galvanized the Mexican American community from the mid-1960s to mid- 1970s.
 El Movimiento, as it was called, gave Chicano and Chicana youth a voice to combat prejudice and injustice, a new sense of cultural awareness, and an unprecedented level of ethnic identity and pride.

 Beyond commemorating the past, this extraordinary work of graphic nonfiction reaffirms the goals and vitality of the Chicano Movement for the simple reason that many of the critical issues Mexican American activists first brought to the nation’s attention in the ‘60s and ’70s—educational disadvantage, endemic poverty, social bias, and political exclusion—remain pervasive almost a half-century later.

-For Beginners® is a documentary, graphic nonfiction book series
+For Beginners® documentary, graphic nonfiction book series

 Dedicated to Glenn Thompson, the inventor and the inspiration for the series.